EWU 603-01: Campus Safety, Security, and Crime Prevention

 b.
 The Director of Public Safety keeps the President apprised in times of emergent situations on campus.
 The Director of Public Safety/Chief of Police directs the University Police Department.

 c.
 The Campus Security Survey Administrator (CSSA) is responsible for the Campus Security Survey and the University Annual Security and Fire Report, also known as the Clery Act annual report.
-The CSSA is responsible for making the Annual Security and Fire Report available on the University’s website and in a hard copy form at the Red Barn.
+The CSSA is responsible for making the Annual Security and Fire Report available on the University’s website and in a hard copy form at the University Police Department.
 All crimes occurring on campus or in the surrounding area must be reported to the CSSA, as detailed below.
 The CSSA is appointed by and reports to the Director of Public Safety,

 d.
 The University Police Department has primary responsibility for crime reporting, campus safety, safety notifications, crime prevention training and awareness, and emergency management.
 The University Police will respond to all incidents of violence on campus and intervene as necessary to protect the safety of all persons and property.
 Further details about the University Police’s responsibilities are included in Chapter 2.